cristianpy/react-native-redux-media/README.md

-Project where the user can register, login, create project with a title and photo and get information about both projects by calling an API using redux-thunk
+Project where the user can register a user, login, create a project with a title and photo, and get information about both projects by calling an API using redux-thunk.

-## Install at local

 Go to project folder :
 > cd react-native-redux-media